elewites/CryptoApp/README.md

 # Purpose

-I wanted to improve my skills with React, more specifically learn how to work with APIs to fetch data and then create an interface to display it.
-The project turned out to be a great way to acheive both of the aforementioned objectives.
+I wanted to improve my skills with React; more specifically, learn how to work with APIs to fetch external data to then use it within a web app.
+The project turned out to be a great way to acheive the aforementioned objectives.

 ## Installation